-- 8 All Shoreline Use Permits are issued and enforced in accordance with the provisions of Title - 9 36, Chapter III, Part 327, CFR.
-Any activities, other than public recreational activities or - unimproved pedestrian access, which are not covered by a Shoreline Use Permit or license - will be considered an encroachment or trespass of Government property.
-These unauthorized - activities are considered violations of the rules and regulations contained in Title 36, Chapter - III, Part 327, CFR.
-Violations can result in enforcement actions such as but not limited to - removal, restitution, restoration, permit revocation, access restrictions, issuance of a citation - requiring the payment of a fine and/or the appearance before a Federal Magistrate and/or - recovery of damages through civil litigation, etc.
+All Shoreline Use Permits are issued and enforced in accordance with the provisions of Title 36, Chapter III, Part 327, Code of Federal Regulations.
+Any activities, other than public recreational activities or unimproved pedestrian access, which are not covered by a Shoreline Use Permit or license will be considered an encroachment or trespass of Government property.
+These unauthorized activities are considered violations of the rules and regulations contained in Title 36, Chapter III, Part 327, Code of Federal Regulations.
+Violations can result in enforcement actions such as but not limited to removal, restitution, restoration, permit revocation, access restrictions, issuance of a citation requiring the payment of a fine and/or the appearance before a Federal Magistrate and/or recovery of damages through civil litigation, etc.

-17 PLACEMENT OF PERSONAL PROPERTY ON PUBLIC LANDS
+PLACEMENT OF PERSONAL PROPERTY ON PUBLIC LANDS

-- Personal property is not to be placed or stored on public lands.
-This includes, but is not limited to - items such as sheds, furniture, outdoor decor, swing sets, bird baths, firewood, boats, lights and - 20 lighting, hammocks, fire pits, fencing, trailers, rope swings, etc. Slides, water trampolines, swim - 21 platforms, tires, courtesy type docks, or other floating water toys are not allowed to be left on - 22 Government property.
+Personal property is not to be placed or stored on public lands.
+This includes, but is not limited to items such as sheds, furniture, outdoor decor, swing sets, bird baths, firewood, boats, lights and lighting, hammocks, fire pits, fencing, trailers, rope swings, etc. Slides, water trampolines, swim platforms, tires, courtesy type docks, or other floating water toys are not allowed to be left on Government property.
+Fixtures or lights cannot be affixed to trees or along paths on Government property.
+No extension cords allowed.

-23 SHORELINE TIE-UP OF VESSELS
+SHORELINE TIE-UP OF VESSELS

-- 24 Temporary shoreline tie-up is defined as the intermittent moorage of private watercraft along the - shoreline during a period of recreational activity, not to exceed 24 hours of non-use.
-Tires, mats, - ladders, ramps, docks, etc., may not be placed on the shoreline for mooring of vessels.
-All - vessels shall be removed from Government property if not in actual use.
-Habitation is not - allowed on Government lands or waters; however, the temporary use of a houseboat for - recreational purposes is allowed, not to exceed 14 days.
-Houseboats may be tied to the shoreline - 30 (outside of public uses areas) for overnight moorage when being used for recreational purposes. - Watercraft owners needing non-temporary moorage of vessels are encouraged to contact local - marinas or apply for a private floating facility permit.
+Temporary shoreline tie-up is defined as the intermittent moorage of private watercraft along the shoreline during a period of recreational activity, not to exceed 24 hours of non-use.
+Tires, mats, ladders, ramps, docks, etc., may not be placed on the shoreline for mooring of vessels.
+All vessels shall be removed from Government property if not in actual use.
+Habitation is not allowed on Government lands or waters; however, the temporary use of a houseboat for recreational purposes is allowed, not to exceed 14 days.
+Houseboats may be tied to the shoreline (outside of public uses areas) for overnight moorage when being used for recreational purposes.
+Watercraft owners needing non-temporary moorage of vessels are encouraged to contact local marinas or apply for a private floating facility permit.
 Mooring buoys are not allowed.

-33 BURNING
+BURNING

-- In general, any burning must be performed on private property and in accordance to applicable - state and local laws.
-In special circumstances, for instance after a flood event, permits for limited - burning of debris and driftwood may be approved by Operations Project Manager.
+In general, any burning must be performed on private property and in accordance to applicable state and local laws.
+In special circumstances, for instance after a flood event, permits for limited burning of debris and driftwood may be approved by Operations Project Manager.